ENgineE777/zx-sprinter-sdk/README.md

 Sounds sits in Sound.
 Also descriptor file snd.lst refers to your music files plus data for SFX.
 You can have only one c files, to compile it please _compile.bat in Samples\Spaceship

+If you don't need to run ZXMak after compile then you can remove "set runZXMak=Yes" in _compile.bat